7.3. Structure of the Courts: The Dual Court and Federal Court System

 United States Supreme Court

 The United States Supreme Court (Court), located in Washington, D.C., is the highest appellate court in the federal judicial system.
 Nine justices sitting en banc, as one panel, together with their clerks and administrative staff, make up the Supreme Court.
 [View the biographies of the current U.S. Supreme Court Justices here: https://www.supremecourt.gov/about/biographies.aspx].
-The Court’s decisions have the broadest impact because they govern both the state and federal judicial system.
+The Court’s decisions have the broadest impact because they govern both the state and federal judicial systems.
 Additionally, this Court influences federal criminal law because it supervises the activities of the lower federal courts.
 The nine justices have the final word in determining what the U.S. Constitution permits and prohibits, and it is most influential when interpreting the U.S. Constitution.
 Associate Justice of the Supreme Court, Robert H. Jackson stated in Brown v.
 Allen, 344 U.S. 433, 450 (1953), “We are not final because we are infallible, but we are infallible only because we are final.”
 Although it is commonly thought that the U.S. Supreme Court has the final say, this is not one hundred percent accurate.
 After the Court has read written appellate briefs and listened to oral arguments, it will “decide” the case.
-However, it frequently refers or sends, the case back to the state’s supreme court for them to determine what their own state constitution holds.
-Similarly, as long as the Court has interpreted a statute and not the constitution, Congress can always enact a new statute which modifies or nullifies the Court’s holding.
+However, it frequently refers or sends, the case back to the state’s supreme court for them to determine what their state constitution holds.
+Similarly, as long as the Court has interpreted a statute and not the Constitution, Congress can always enact a new statute that modifies or nullifies the Court’s holding.

 Writs of Certiorari and the Rule of Four

 The Court has a discretionary review over most cases brought from the state supreme courts and federal appeals courts in a process called a petition for the writ of certiorari.
 Four justices must agree to accept and review a case, and this only happens in roughly 10% of the cases filed.
 (This is known as the rule of four.)
-Once accepted, the Court schedules and hears oral arguments on the case, then delivers written opinions.
-Over the past ten years, approximately 8,000 petitions for writ of certiorari are filed annually.
+Once accepted, the Court schedules and hears oral arguments on the case, and then delivers written opinions.
+Over the past ten years, approximately 8,000 petitions for writ of certiorari have been filed annually.
 It is difficult to guess which cases the court will accept for review.
-However, a common reason the court accepts to review a case is that the federal circuits courts have reached conflicting results on important issues presented in the case.
+However, a common reason the court accepts to review a case is that the federal circuit courts have reached conflicting results on important issues presented in the case.

 Take a virtual tour of the U.S. Supreme Court building: https://www.oyez.org/tour